SS Gothenburg: Survivors

 The other port lifeboat, with four crew on board, was picked up by the steamer Leichhardt at an island at the entrance to Whitsunday Passage.
-The steamer immediately reversed course back towards the wreck, which she reached at about 3.30 pm on Friday, 26 February.
+The steamer immediately reversed course back towards the wreck, which she reached about 3.30 pm on Friday, 26 February.
 Gothenburg was a complete wreck; the funnel was gone and she had sunk to the eyes of the lower rigging.
 Leichhardts Chief Officer and four hands went alongside, but nothing other than her masts could be seen above the water except for the body of a naked man floating nearby.
 They assumed the other victims had been taken by sharks.
 Leichhardt searched for survivors until last light and then made way for Bowen where the alarm was raised.

-At Holbourne Island, the other 18 survivors were living off raw bird's eggs and rain water that had pooled in the island rocks.
+At Holbourne Island, the other 18 survivors were living off raw bird's eggs and rainwater that had pooled in the island rocks.
 Because rescue was uncertain, they engraved ship details and their names on the concave side of a large turtle shell, in the hope that it would be found in the future.
-On Sunday, 28 February 15 of them set off in the starboard lifeboat for an island about 20 miles away to the south, which appeared to be closer to the main shipping lane.
-A rescue ship, sent looking for survivors, picked up the group and took them safely to Bowen.
+On Sunday, 28 February, 15 of them set off in the starboard lifeboat for an island about 20 miles away to the south, which appeared to be closer to the main shipping lane.
+A rescue ship sent looking for survivors, picked up the group and took them safely to Bowen.
 Another rescue ship, Bunyip from Townsville, subsequently returned to Holbourne Island and rescued the three remaining survivors.